Figma: Funding

-In June 2013, Figma raised $3.8 million in seed funding.
-In December 2015, the company raised $14 million in Series A funding.
-In February 2018, Figma raised $25 million in a Series B round.
-In February 2019, Figma raised $40 million in Series C funding.
-In April 2020, Figma raised $50 million in a Series D funding round.
-In June 2021, Figma raised $200 million in a Series E funding round.
+In June 2013, Figma raised $3.8 million in seed funding (lead investor Index Ventures and Terrence Rohan).
+In December 2015, the company raised $14 million in Series A funding (lead investor Greylock).
+In February 2018, Figma raised $25 million in a Series B round (lead investor Kleiner Perkins).

+In February 2019, Figma raised $40 million in Series C funding (lead investor Sequoia Capital).
+In April 2020, Figma raised $50 million in a Series D funding round (lead investor Andreessen Horowitz).
+In June 2021, Figma raised $200 million in a Series E funding round (lead investor Durable Capital Partners).

-Figma was valued at more than $2 billion by April 2020 and $10 billion by the end of May 2021.
+By April 2020, Figma was valued at more than $2 billion. and $10 billion by the end of May 2021.
+After the Adobe acquisition of Figma at a $20 billion valuation fell through in December 2023, CB Insights noted that based on earning metrics, Figma would be worth between $8.3-9 billion.